Sickle cell disease

 Exams and Tests

-Tests commonly performed to diagnose and monitor patients with sickle cell anemia include:
+Tests commonly done to diagnose and monitor people with sickle cell disease include:

 People with this condition should take folic acid supplements.
 Folic acid helps make new red blood cells.